freenet/freenet-core/docs/src/tutorial.md

 curl https://sh.rustup.rs -sSf | sh
 ```

-### Locutus Dev Tool (LDT)
+### Freenet Dev Tool (LDT)

-Once you have a working installation of Cargo you can install the Locutus dev
+Once you have a working installation of Cargo you can install the Freenet dev
 tools:

 ```bash
 cargo install freenet
 ```

-This command will install `fdev` (Locutus Dev Tool) and a working Freenet kernel that can
+This command will install `fdev` (Freenet development tool) and a working Freenet kernel that can
 be used for local development.

 ### Node.js and TypeScript